grantcolley/diptype/README.md

 # diptype

-*Faster than reflection!* dynamically created type helpers that using intermediate language to create new instances of a type and get and set properties faster than reflection.
+***Faster than reflection!*** dynamically created type helpers that using intermediate language to create new instances of a type and get and set properties faster than reflection.

 ####Table of Contents
 * [TypeHelper\<T>](#typehelper)
 * [DynamicTypeHelper\<T>](#dynamictypehelper)

 ## TypeHelper\<T>
-Dynamically creates and caches a type helper class with methods for creating new instances of a type and gets and sets its properties faster than reflection.
+Dynamically creates and caches a type helper class with methods for creating new instances of a type and gets and sets its properties *faster than reflection*.
 ```C#
             // Create the type helper
             var activityHelper = TypeHelper.Get<Activity>();